jhammarstedt/katacoda-scenarios/ghactionDemo/step3.md

 This command will run the simple test.py script that prints out a message.

-The documentation for the setup python action is available [here](https://github.com/actions/setup-python)
+The documentation for the setup-python action is available [here](https://github.com/actions/setup-python)

 ### Workflow file